 The piece must be observable on at least three sides and should be either free-standing or prepared to be hung.
 Craft and pre-formed or assembled projects are not acceptable.

+ciuit una pre formed of assembled projects die not deceptuole.
 4-H Junior Division 4-H Intermediate Division 4-H Senior Division 1630 Three-Dimensional (3-D) 1631 Three-Dimensional (3-D) 1632 Three-Dimensional (3-D)